daniela-venuta/SOEN357-Mini-Project/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/daniela-venuta/SOEN357-Mini-Project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Research
 ## Understanding the Problem
 The first step in our reaserch was understand the problem that our potential users are faced with.
 We tackled the problem by in turn asking ourselves three questions which to better understand the use of technology for health in our current time: